Speeding up the analysis of C and C++ code through distributed build systems (Incredibuild)

 <?xml version="1.0" encoding="UTF-8" standalone="no" ?> <Profile FormatVersion="1"> <Tools> <Tool Filename="CLMonitor" AllowIntercept="true" /> <Tool Filename="gcc" AllowRemote="true" /> <Tool Filename="PVS-Studio" AllowRemote="true" /> </Tools> </Profile>

-When specifying the ThreadCount settings, please note, that the coordinator machine of the analysis (i.e. the one, which runs the PVS-Studio_Cmd/CLMonitor/Standalone) will be responsible for processing the results coming from all of the PVS-Studio.exe processes.
-This job cannot be distributed - therefore, especially when ThreadCount is set to a very high value (more than 50 processes simultaneously), it is worth thinking about how to "unload" the coordinator machine from the analysis tasks (i.e., from performing the processes of the analyzer and preprocessor).
-This can be done by using the '/AvoidLocal' IBConsole flag, or in the settings of local IncrediBuild agent on the coordinator machine.
+When specifying the ThreadCount settings, remember that the analysis coordinator machine (i.e. the one that runs the PVS-Studio_Cmd/CLMonitor/Standalone) handles the results from all PVS-Studio.exe processes.
+This job cannot be distributed.
+Therefore, especially if ThreadCount is set to a very high value (more than 50 processes simultaneously), it is worth thinking about how to "ease" the analysis tasks (i.e. processes of the analyzer and preprocessor) from the coordinator machine.
+This can be done by using the '/AvoidLocal' IBConsole flag, or in the settings of local Incredibuild agent on the coordinator machine.

 If you are using Compiler Monitoring UI, do the following to run the analysis of the compilation monitoring dump file: